denten-books/plain-text/sample.md

 [^ln3-move]: "Move" in a sense that *Harai Goshi* is a "Sweeping Hip Throw" "move" in Judo, and a part of *Koshi-Waza* or "hip technique."

-Where we started with a dichotomy, we arrive at a model of textuality that contains three parts: matter, form, and content, with form occupying a mediating, ambivalent role between matter and content.
+Where we started with a dichotomy, we arrive at a tripartite model of textuality in which form bridges matter and content.
 The history of Western aesthetics can be seen as pulling the work of art through one or several of these layers of analysis: as when Susan Sontag entreats her reader to pay more attention to form (as sensuous shape), or when Johanna Drucker asks her reader